quantum-challenge/2019/README.md

 Please check out [Install Qiskit](https://qiskit.org/documentation/install.html) or watch this [YouTube video](https://www.youtube.com/watch?v=M4EkW4VwhcI) for a step by step installaion guide.

 ## Challenge Index
-We will upload the challenge content each week on the following dates.<br/>
+The challenge content has been shared with the public on the following dates.<br/>

 | Week  | Challenge | Scheduled Update Date  |
 | ---     | ---    | --- |